John Bradford Moore

-John Bradford Moore (1855–1926) was a trader who established a post at Crystal, New Mexico at the western end of the Narbona Pass, where he developed the manufacture of Navajo Blankets for sale in the United States.
+John Bradford Moore (1855–1926) was an American trader, who established a post at Crystal, New Mexico, at the western end of the Narbona Pass, where he developed the manufacture of Navajo blankets for sale in the United States.

 Origins

 John Bradford Moore was of Irish origin.

-He was born in June 1855 in Texas, possible in Cass County, though on his death certificate of 1926 his age was estimated as "apparently 74".
+He was born in June 1855 in Texas, possibly in Cass County, though on his death certificate of 1926 his age was estimated as "apparently 74".